Ask a doctor about a prescription for LORMETAZEPAM TEVA 2 mg TABLETS

 Avoid consuming alcohol during treatment with lormetazepam, as it increases the sedative effect of this medication.

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 Pregnancy

-Use in elderly patients and debilitated patients
+Use in elderly and debilitated patients

-Elderly patients and debilitated patients should receive a lower dose, as they are more susceptible to the effects of the medication.
+Elderly and debilitated patients should receive a lower dose, as they are more susceptible to the effects of the medication.
 Follow your doctor's instructions carefully.

-Use in patients with severe renal impairment
+Patients with severe renal impairment

 Lormetazepam should be administered with caution in patients with severe renal impairment.